Nameless Engine

 You can change values in the specified config files to quicky change settings for testing purposes.
 Note that changes made in the config files will only be applied locally (only for your computer).

-Note that some render settings might not be supported depending on the OS/renderer/hardware, as we shown above some set
+Note that some render settings might not be supported depending on the OS/renderer/hardware.
+Let's consider another example, this one uses anti-aliasing:

 As always if you forget something or pass unsupported value the engine will let you know by logging an error so pay attention to the logs/console.